bcgov/GDX-Analytics/maintenance/looker_api/README.md

 # Use this command to install dependencies.
 pipenv install
-# Use command to run the script where arg1 = query_id
+# Use command to run the script where arg1 = query_id anad agr2 = number of times you want to run query
-pipenv run python looker_api_connect.py arg1
+pipenv run python looker_api_connect.py arg1 arg2